- Gladys Childs

 I know we need to read our bible.
 I struggle with just reading through the whole thing.
 How do I read the bible?

 Good question.
 One I have been asked a lot of times at work and church.
-While there is no one right way to read the bible...even if some people say so, there are things you can do to make your time in the scriptures more engaging and fruitful.
+While there is no one right way to read the bible...even if some people say so, you can do things to make your time in the scriptures more engaging and fruitful.

-King James authorized this translation to be written in 1604 and it was completed in 1611.
+King James authorized this translation to be written in 1604, and it was completed in 1611.
 Yes, 1611, when people in England were speaking Elizabethan English.
 That is why this version sounds like you are reading Shakespeare.
 There is nothing wrong with Elizabethan English, the King James version of the bible, or Shakespeare.
-However, that was the language of that time period.
+However, that was the language of that period.
 Language changes over time.
-How people speak and the words people use are always evolving.
-In 500 years, the language of today will seem odd to the people in 2722.
+How people speak, and the words people use are constantly evolving.
+In 500 years, today's language will seem odd to the people in 2722.

 To find a new version to read, I would recommend going to BibleGateway.
-Here you can enter a bible passage and then select the version you want to read.
-One can even compare the versions and see what best fits him or her.
+You can enter a bible passage and select the version you want to read.
+One can even compare the versions and see what fits him or her best.
 Here are just a few to start with: English Standard Version (ESV), Common English Bible (CEB), and The Message (MSG).

 Here is just an example of one verse below and the various version translations: